12 Fascinating Birds With Red Beaks

 The Rose-ringed Parakeet is a beautiful bird with a bright red beak native to India and surrounding areas.

-The rest of their body is a vibrant green color.
+The rest of their bodies are vibrant green.
 These parakeets feed on various wild fruits, seeds, and vegetables.

 Unfortunately, the popularity of the Rose-ringed Parakeet as a pet has increased the illegal trade of these birds.